“To change the world, we are each going to have to find ways to get closer to people who are living on the margins of society.

-Proximities are one credit S/U seminars for undergraduates to briefly but intensely engage with a question of justice in a specific time and place.
-They include an immersive experience during Spring Break.
+Proximities seminars are a creative spin on one of the institute’s founding convictions: that the best way to learn about and engage the work of justice is to get proximate with those most affected by injustice—and those working in their communities to undo it.
+These one-credit S/U seminars for undergraduates provide opportunities to briefly but intensely engage with a question of justice in a specific time and place.
+They include an immersive experience during spring break.
 Consistent with the University’s mission, the aim is to create a sense of human solidarity and concern for the common good that will bear fruit as learning becomes service to justice.

-Topics vary each semester to respond to urgent Signs of the Times.
-They might include justice at the border in Tucson, AZ, healthcare in Minneapolis, MN, environmental health in New Orleans, LA, restorative justice in Los Angeles, CA, and more.
+Topics vary each semester to respond to urgent signs of the times.
+They might include justice at the border in Tucson, Arizona, healthcare in Minneapolis, Minnesota, environmental health in New Orleans, Louisiana, restorative justice in Los Angeles, California, and more.

-Such questions of justice require getting proximate to them in order to better understand their origins, their impact on human lives, and possible responses.
+Questions of justice require getting proximate to them in order to better understand their origins, their impact on human lives, and possible responses.
 This pursuit of the truth calls for a posture of encounter, of nearness, of proximity.
-As Pope Francis notes, “God’s style is never distant, detached or indifferent.
+As Pope Francis once stated, “God’s style is never distant, detached or indifferent.
 On the contrary, it is a style of proximity, compassion, and tenderness.”
 The seminars are intentionally small so as to cultivate serious discussion and participation with questions of justice.

 Proximities are open to all students and offered free of cost.
 Travel, housing, and food all are provided.
 In addition to registering for the class, students must also sign participation agreements so as to secure spots and make travel arrangements.